andrewconnell/TrainingContent/Graph/01-3 Capabilities/Demos/04-insights/README.md

 ````

 ### Run the application
 Run the application, then click on the **Sign in with Microsoft** link.
 You are prompted to sign in and to grant the application the requested permisssions.
 After consenting, the page is displayed.
-Click the **Insights** link at the top of the page, then choose the **Trending** link.
+Click the **Insights** link at the top of the page, then choose the **View Trending** link.
 The information is displayed.

 ![](../../Images/17.png)